Zero-OS/0-Core/docs/bootstrap/bootstrap.md

-# G8OS Bootstrap Service
+# Zero-OS Bootstrap Service

-The G8OS Bootstrap Service is available on [bootstrap.gig.tech](https://bootstrap.gig.tech).
+The Zero-OS Bootstrap Service is available on [bootstrap.gig.tech](https://bootstrap.gig.tech).

 The bootstrap service provides you with the following tools to quickly and easily get you started with **always-up-to-date** builds: